 Again, a review of the rights of creditors of the beneficiary appears relevant.
-For example, if the beneficiary owns a remainder interest, a creditor's beneficiary's attachment of the remainder interest cannot adversely affect the innocent life tenant's income On the other hand, if the beneficiary is only entitled distributions of income at the discretion of the trustee for the beneficiary's lifetime, a creditor of the beneficiary cannot attach the interest and require the trustee to distribute all the income.
+For example, if the beneficiary owns a remainder interest, a creditor's attachment of the beneficiary's remainder interest cannot adversely affect the innocent life tenant's income interest.
+On the other hand, if the beneficiary is only entitled to distributions of income at the discretion of the trustee for the beneficiary's lifetime, a creditor of the beneficiary cannot attach the interest and require the trustee to distribute all the income.
 In fact, a creditor may not be able to force the trustee to distribute any income to the creditor since it would infringe on the ownership interests of the remaindermen.